-- 1. Recommendations - A. Environment - Supply environmental site design (ESD) storm water treatments and other sustainable design elements through a collaboration between the Montgomery County Department of Transportation and Montgomery County Planning Department, and work with the Montgomery County Department of Environmental Protection. - Plant trees where feasible to cool surface temperatures, provide shade for users, soften the landscape and reduce heat island effect.
+- 1. Recommendations - A. Environment - If property continues to be owned by Montgomery county Department of Transportation and retained as a parking lot, provide [supply] environmental site design (ESD) [storm water] treatments [and other sustainable design elements] through a collaboration between the Montgomery County Department of Transportation [and], Montgomery County Planning Department, and work with the Montgomery County Department of Environmental Protection. - Plant trees where feasible to cool surface temperatures, provide shade for users, soften the landscape and reduce heat island effect.